 Psst, FYI – this post may contain affiliate links, which means I earn a small commission (at absolutely no extra cost to you) and ads keep this blog free for you to enjoy.
 Thanks for supporting the free content on this site (and for sponsoring more doggy treats for little Albus!)

 Has the thought of starting a blog ever crossed your mind?
 Maybe you’re tired of the 9-5 and have heard of bloggers making full-time incomes while sipping on Mai Tais at 3 in the afternoon.
 Or perhaps you just have a lot to say and want to have your voice heard.
 Whatever your motivation, starting a blog isn’t as complicated as you might think!
-Here’s my personal 5 step-formula on how to start a blog you can actually monetize.
+Here’s my personal 5 step-formula on how to start a blog and make money in 2023!